 You might be wondering why you should give two hoots about GDPR.
 Well, let me put it this way: if you use the internet (and I’m guessing you do, since you’re reading this), GDPR affects you.

 For individuals, GDPR is like a superhero cape.
 It gives you more power over your personal data.
-You get to decide who can collect your data, what they can do with it, and even ask them to delete it if you want.
-It's like having a remote control for your digital footprint.
+It gives internet users more control over who can collect their data, what they can do with it, and even lets them ask for it to be deleted.
+It’s like having a remote control for your digital footprint.

-For businesses, GDPR is… well, it's a bit of a challenge, I won't lie.
-But it's also an opportunity.
-By complying with GDPR, companies can build trust with their customers, improve their data management practices, and potentially avoid hefty fines.
-It's like going to the gym for your data practices - it might be tough at first, but you'll be stronger for it in the long run.
+For businesses, GDPR is… well, it’s a bit of a challenge, I won’t lie.
+But it’s also an opportunity.
+By putting privacy first and complying with GDPR, companies can build trust with their customers, gain a competitive advantage, and provide customers with more transparency and control over their data.
+That can go a long way toward increasing customer loyalty while helping them avoid fines and regulatory investigations.
+It’s like going to the gym for your data practices - it might be tough at first, but you’ll be stronger for it in the long run.

 Who does GDPR apply to?

-Here's where things get a bit tricky.
-GDPR doesn't just apply to companies based in the EU.
+Here’s where things get a bit tricky.
+GDPR doesn’t just apply to companies based in the EU; the regulations apply inside the EU and to businesses established outside it when they handle EU residents’ data.
 Nope, it casts a much wider net than that.

 GDPR applies to: